HenryNewcomer/vim-theme-underflow/README.md

 # Underflow Theme for Vim
 ![drag](https://i.imgur.com/dbSQZgW.png)

-Note that these colors were chosen with 256-bit color in mind.
-This is my first contribution on github, so if something isn't working, please let me know.
+This is my first contribution on github.
+If anything isn't working, please let me know.

 ---
+**Important**
+This theme's colors were chosen with 256-bit color in mind.
+As long as your terminal supports 256-bit colors, make sure your `.vimrc` file contains `set t_Co=256` somewhere within it.

 ## Installation